Severe Weather 101

 - What are cloud flashes?

-- A cloud flash is lightning that occurs inside the cloud, travels from one part of a cloud to another, or from the cloud to the air.
+- A cloud flash is lightning that occurs inside the cloud, travels from one part of a cloud to another, and some channels may extend into clear air.

 - What is a “stepped leader?”